Embedded Car Insurance Explained: Buying Coverage at the Dealership

 Does embedded insurance use my vehicle data?

 In many OEM-based programs — especially Tesla and Stellantis — your vehicle's telematics data may be used to price your premium.
 This can work in your favor if you're a safe driver, as it enables usage-based pricing that rewards low-risk behavior.
-Tesla's Safety Score system, for example, dynamically adjusts rates based on real driving habits.
-However, you should review the insurer's data privacy policy before enrolling if this is a concern.
+Tesla's Safety Score system, for example, dynamically adjusts rates based on real driving habits, and new FSD mileage-tracking discounts are being introduced in newer states.
+You should always review the insurer's data privacy policy before enrolling if data sharing is a concern.

 How do I know if an embedded insurance offer is competitive?

 The best way is to get at least two or three quotes from traditional insurers before or after your dealership visit and compare them side-by-side.
 Embedded platforms that pull from multiple carriers tend to be far more competitive than single-carrier setups.
 If the dealership only offers one insurance brand, treat it as a starting point — not a final answer.
-The national full-coverage average sits around $2,158–$2,290 per year in 2026, so use that as a general benchmark when evaluating any quote.
+The national full-coverage average ranges from roughly $2,124 to $2,496 per year in 2026 depending on your profile and source, so use that range as a general benchmark when evaluating any quote.

 Compare Car Insurance Rates in Ohio